Village of Suamico – History of the Fire Department

 Five Bugles Design – Fire Station Professional Design Services Full Proposal (this is a large file and may take time to load)

 American Insitute of Architects Document B132

 At the public Village Board meeting on Monday, September 16, 2019 the Board voted 5-1 to approve the proposal from Zeise Construction to provide construction management services for the Fire Station #1 project with a not-to-exceed cost of $408,336.
-(9/16/19 Minutes - pending approval).
+(9/16/19 Minutes).
 Zeise Construction was the lowest cost of four proposals.
 The other three proposals are available for the public to review upon request.